google/timesketch/docs/developers/api-client.md

 #### Manually add events to the sketch

-Fill in your event data Put in your message, date and timestamp description
+Fill in your event data, you need at least these fields: message, date and timestamp description

 ```python